onur-zengin/aws-ec2-linux-docker/README.md

 ## 7. KNOWN ISSUES
-## 8. PLANNED FEATURES
+## 8. PLANNED FOR LATER

-* Alerts to be sent out as emails
+* Email alerts
-* Prometheus records configuration to be optimized
+* Prometheus records & alerts configuration to be optimized